MockingbirdME/game_md/weapons_&_equipment/weapons.md

 * Pole Axe/Hammer: Reach: 6, Difficulty: 5, Parry: -/3/-, Notes: _trip_ two-handed, may have a beak, blade, hammer and/or spike granting it additional attack options; any attack option may use the pole-axe secondary skill.
   - Damage Type: C, Damage: 2Body, APV: -, Additional Successes: 2 damage, Notes: _Bash_ may use spears or bludgeoning weapons secondary skill.
   - Damage Type: P, Damage: Body, APV: Body +1, Additional Successes: 1 damage and 1 APV, Notes: _Thrust_ Only if the weapon has a spike, may use spears secondary skill.
-  - Damage Type: P, Damage: Body -1, APV: Body -1, Additional Successes: 1 damage and 1 APV, Notes: Only if it has a beak, gain APV equal to damage when performing a power attack, may use pick secondary skill.
+  - Damage Type: P, Damage: Body -1, APV: Body -1, Additional Successes: 1 damage and 1 APV, Notes: _Pick_ only if it has a beak, may use pick secondary skill.
   - Damage Type: P, Damage: Body, APV: Body -1, Additional Successes: 2 damage or 1 APV, Notes: Only if the weapon has a blade, may use axes secondary skill.
   - Damage Type: C, Damage: 3Body, APV: -, Additional Successes: 3 damage, Notes: _Bash_   Only if the weapon has a hammer, may use bludgeoning weapons secondary skill.